8 must-see monasteries in Armenia

 Khor Virap

 With Mount Ararat in the background, Khor Virap stands as a symbol of Armenia’s spiritual significance.
 Its ancient walls witnessed the establishment of Christianity in Armenia.
 It was founded in 180 BC by King Artashes and was the place of the 13-year imprisonment of Gregory the Illuminator.
-The latter is the founder of the Armenian Apostolic Church sed and the first Catholicos.
+The latter is the founder of the Armenian Apostolic Church and the first Catholicos.
 The tourists can tour the complex and climb down to the pit where Gregory the Illuminator was jailed.
 If you are lucky with the weather, you can enjoy a breathtaking view of Ararat.

 Geghard